wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the method is called.
 Other versions of `makeResponse()` are also available, which creates new event objects using an explicit `cmd` argument as the command of the new object, or with an unused `state` argument.

+The rest of the source file just defines getters and setters of data members, and method functions for testing various flags.

+### Constants, Macros, and Flags

+File `memTypes.h` defines the full set of memory commands, coherence states, and coherence transitions used in the memory hierarchy.
+The macro `X_CMDS` defines a table of memory commands, with the response command, command class, command route, write back flag, and the type of the command.
+Each row of the table is defined by a macro `X`.
+According to the exact definition of X, different columns of the `X_CMDS` table can be extracted.

 ## The Hierarchy Interface